someeeday/someeeday/README.md

 # Hi, I'm Ivan

-I'm a developer, security researcher, and someone who enjoys digging into complex systems.
-I love automating processes, analyzing logs, and uncovering hidden patterns.
+I'm a backend developer and cybersecurity enthusiast with a passion for automation, log analysis, and uncovering hidden patterns in data.
+I enjoy solving complex problems, building secure systems, and continuously learning new technologies.

 ## What I Do

-- Backend development with **FastAPI**, working with **PostgreSQL** and **Redis**.
+- Build backend systems with **FastAPI**, working with **PostgreSQL** and **Redis**.
-- Exploring cybersecurity, completed an internship at **PT Tech**.
+- Explore cybersecurity, with hands-on experience from my **PT Tech** internship.
-- Developing skills in **SOC**, focusing on monitoring, incident analysis, and log investigation.
+- Develop skills in **SOC**, focusing on security monitoring, incident response, and threat detection.
-- Interested in game development and modding.
+- Experiment with game development and modding as a side interest.
-- Experimenting with the idea of a virtual state and decentralized systems.
+- Research decentralized systems and the concept of a virtual state.

 ## Technologies & Tools